shimaore/connected-documents-site/client/views.coffee.md

       questions: (the) ->

-        the.shareddb.all 'question', (questions) ->
+        the.shareddb.all 'question', (questions) -> the.userdb.all 'answer', (answer_docs) ->
+          answers = {}
+          answers[doc.id] = doc for doc in answer_docs

+          any_questions = false
+          container = $ '<div/>'
-          for q in questions when q.language is the.user.language el = $ render ->
+          for q in questions when q.language is the.user.language and not answers[q.question]?.submitted el = $ render ->
               div '.form-question'
-            the.widget.append el
-            widgets.one_question the, el, q
+            widgets.one_question the, el, q, answers[q.question] ? {}
+            any_questions = true
+            container.append el

+          container.append render ->
+            button '.submit-answers', texts.submit_answers[the.user.language]

+          if any_questions
+            the.widget.html render ->
+              div '.questions', ->
+                if the.store.questions_text?
+                  div '.questions-text.color-grey', the.store.questions_text[the.user.language]
+                button '.participate_in_survey.btn.btn-lg.btn-primary', texts.participate_in_survey[the.user.language]

+            the.widget.on 'click', '.participate_in_survey', ->
+              the.widget
+                .find 'button'
+                .remove()
+              the.widget.append container

+Simulate the user clicking on all the "submit-answer" buttons.

+              container.on 'click', '.submit-answers', ->
+                the.widget
+                  .find '.submit-answer'
+                  .click()
+                the.widget
+                  .find 'button'
+                  .remove()
+                the.widget
+                  .find '.questions-text'
+                  .remove()

 One question
 ============

-      one_question: (the,el,q) ->
+      one_question: (the,el,q,answer) ->

         # FIXME keep_anonymous

-        # load the answer record
-        the.userdb.find 'answer', q.question, (answer) ->
-          answer ?= {}

-          if answer.submitted
-            console.log "Question was already submitted"
-            return
+        do ->
           input_html =
             switch q.answer_type
               when 'boolean'